pedrodesu/discord.js-handler/README.md

 This happens because the handler needs a prefix, and it must be defined on the message event, because you could want the prefix to be dynamic (change from guild to guild)

+> Login and token management done by the handler is completely optional.
+If you prefer doing so, create the client instance and login by yourself using discord.js

 ## Feedback

-If you want to report an error or give a suggestion, please refer to these links:
+If you want to report an error or give a suggestion, please refer to the following links

 [Report error](https://github.com/hSel3triK/discord.js-handler/issues/new?assignees=&labels=&template=bug_report.md&title=)